Music distribution has changed completely. In just a few short years, streaming has become the outright leader in how we listen to music...

 Here’s some helpful dos and don’ts for titling:

-• Don’t include the release date
+• Include the release date

-• Do spell everything correctly and spellcheck!
+• Spell everything correctly and spellcheck!

-Try to pick a title that fits your project and represents your sound on its own—not whatever the trend is that week.
+Pick a title that fits your project and represents your sound on its own—not whatever the trend is that week.
 You want your music to be timeless, so your title should be too.

 Once you have your title picked, you need to consider the formatting.
+Your title should just be a title.
+The same guideline from above apply to your album title as well.

 Remember, each online music store has their own style guidelines for titling.
 The iTunes Store Music Style Guide is a great reference to make sure your titles work.